 If you restart a paused experiment, the experiment and variation code are both added back to the snippet.
 Visitors who were bucketed into the experiment while it was originally active again see the variation they saw before.
 Returning visitors are not re-bucketed into a new variation because their bucketing information, which is stored locally in their browsers, does not change if the experiment is paused.

 When an experiment is paused, the results page stops refreshing until the experiment is restarted.
 Events scoped to the page that were triggered during the time the experiment was paused are still collected.
 However, they will not appear on the results page until the experiment is restarted.

-For events scoped to the experiment, the results were not triggered while the experiment was paused, and thus the results page can show a gap during the time the experiment was paused.
+While an experiment is paused, bucketing decisions are not collected for events scoped to the experiment.
+Therefore the results page may show a gap during the time period while the experiment was paused.